Chapter 1 : Abraxas Malfoy and a Christmas Past

 But Draco didn’t care.
 He responded with the shoulder shrug of indifference.
 He felt no happiness in any of those material things.
 He felt only bitterness... and guilt.
 After all, it was his own curiosity of those very gifts that got his dog killed.
 And now he wouldn’t be remotely interested in any Christmas gift ever again.
 So much so, that they eventually gave up on him and stopped buying Christmas gifts altogether.

-That’s why there were none under the tree now, ten years later.
+That’s why there were none under the tree now, nine years later.

 “Why did you show me this?”
-Draco said full of emotion.
+Draco's voice choked with emotion.
 “Do you think I’d forgotten about it?”
 He snapped.

 “Draco, I show you this because it is time to forgive yourself and your father for what happened that night.”